mvervoort/InfrastructureAsCode/iac-demo2-terraform/README.md

 ## Using PowerShell Notebook:

-Open file [playground.dib](playground.dib), and hit the run button in the 'terraform init', 'terraform plan' and 'terraform apply' cell.
+Open file [run.dib](run.dib), and hit the run button in the 'terraform init', 'terraform plan' and 'terraform apply' cell.

 ## Manual: